-Some of the most common concerns about surgery is the amount of pain involved and how you will recover.
+Some of the most common concerns about surgery are the amount of pain involved and what to expect when recovering.
 Well-controlled pain can influence your recovery.
 Numbing medication is often used in the areas involved with oral surgery procedures.
 The medication will wear off and patients experience pain differently.
-Your doctor will have a pain management plan that includes different combinations of medications including opioid and non-opioid options.
+Your doctor will have a pain management plan that includes different combinations of medications, including opioid and non-opioid options.
 In addition to managing pain after surgery, the plan is aimed at helping you reach important recovery goals such as drinking and eating.
 Talk to your doctor about a pain management plan that is right for you and your type of surgery.
 Create your discussion guide now.

 Oral (mouth) or maxillofacial (face and jaw) surgery covers many types of procedures, including